Overcoming Generic Knowledge Loss with Selective Parameter Update: Experiments

+There are also existing methods, \eg Piggyback~\citep{piggyback}, that train a mask for parameter selection.
+These methods require an additional phase of training; thus \ours is more computationally efficient.
+Furthermore, in \cref{tab:strategy}, we compare \ours with Piggyback and a learnable variant of our scoring function, denoted as Mask.
+Details of the implementation is in \cref{sec:learnablescore}.
+Comparing with these two methods, our gradient-based scoring function is better in both new task learning (Acc.) and in knowledge preservation (C.).

-\textbf{Selection rate.} Table ~\ref{tab:selectionrate} illustrates the outcomes of our method under varying selection rates applied to the first layer of MLP blocks.
-Across all learning rates, our method demonstrates competitive average accuracy, forgetting, and holdout accuracy when compared with other baselines in Table ~\ref{tab:cilresults}.
-And even with 0.5 selection rate, the learnable parameters only consist 30\% of the total parameters.
-We note that as the selection rate increases, there is a discernible enhancement in learning performance, but accompanied by a compromise in terms of forgetting.
-For instance, raising from 0.1 to 0.5 selection rate, the Average Accuracy improves around 0.5\% and the forgetting also raises around 3\%.
-Conversely, in scenarios of low selection rates, such as a selection rate of 0.01, the learning performance is notably diminished.
-Based on these observations, we deliberate and opt for a selection rate of 0.1, which gives the best trade-off between the accumulation of the new knowledge and preservation of the pre-trained knowledge
+\myparagraph{Selection rate.} \cref{tab:selectionrate} illustrates the variants of our method under varying selection rates applied to the first layer of MLP blocks.
+Across all selection rates, \ours demonstrates competitive average accuracy, forgetting, and control set accuracy when compared with other baselines in \cref{tab:cilresults}.
+Even with a 0.5 selection rate, the learnable parameters comprise only 30\% of the total parameters.
+We note that as the selection rate increases, there is a marginal enhancement in learning performance, but accompanied by a compromise in forgetting.
+For instance, raising from 0.1 to 0.5 selection rate, the Average Accuracy improves around 0.5\% but the forgetting also raises around 3\%.
+Therefore, we opt for a selection rate of 0.1, which gives the best trade-off between the accumulation of the new knowledge and the preservation of the pre-trained knowledge.